yingshaoxo/Go_tutorial_for_Pythoner/README.md

 # Go tutorial for Pythoner

-#### If you get tired with interpreter, this book will help you go to a world of compilable.
+#### If you get tired with interpreter, this book will help you going to a world ruled by compiler.